Victorian state courts

 Appeals heard in the County Court

-Any A court order that imposes a penalty, such as imprisonment, in a criminal case.
-Compare non-custodial sentence. (i.e. a sentence of imprisonment in a criminal case) from the Magistrates’ Court can be appealed in the County Court (pt 6.1 CP Act).
+Any sentencing order (i.e. a sentence of imprisonment in a criminal case) from the Magistrates’ Court can be appealed in the County Court (pt 6.1 CP Act).

 Change to appeals to the County Court

-Appeals following a plea of guilty – or a finding of guilt in an ex parte A minor criminal offence, for example being drunk and disorderly, usually heard in the Magistrates’ Court.
-Compare indictable offence. hearing – from the Magistrates’ Court to the County Court will change from appeals as of right to appeals by leave of the County Court.
-Appeals from a finding of guilt after a contested hearing in the Magistrates’ Court will remain appeals as of right by way of a notice of The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision..
+Appeals following a plea of guilty – or a finding of guilt in an ex parte summary offence hearing – from the Magistrates’ Court to the County Court will change from appeals as of right to appeals by leave of the County Court.
+Appeals from a finding of guilt after a contested hearing in the Magistrates’ Court will remain appeals as of right by way of a notice of appeal.
 When implemented, the change will mean the applicant for leave to appeal will need to show it is in the interests of justice for the appeal to proceed.
-The legislation enacting these significant changes – the Justice Legislation A change made to a legal document or Act of parliament.
-(Criminal Appeals) Act 2019 (Vic) – has been passed by parliament.
+The legislation enacting these significant changes – the Justice Legislation Amendment (Criminal Appeals) Act 2019 (Vic) – has been passed by parliament.
+However, this amending Act will be repealed automatically on 3 July 2022 and it appears the proposed changes to appeals from the Magistrates’ Court to the County Court may never come into effect.
+Given the current uncertainty, reference to the proposed changes has been retained.

 Current appeals to the County Court